 A greener business tends to be a business that enjoys a better reputation among environmentally-conscious consumers.
 It might also stand a better chance of staying on the right side of regulations – both those of today and those of the future.
 There’s also a financial advantage in that many green initiatives, like encouraging workers to stop printing internal communications, will also save the company money.

-Helene Marla Kudrow is best known as the sister of the famous American actress Lisa…
+Janice Kendrick is best known as the mother of American actress and author Anna Kendrick,…